mathiashsteffensen/emerald/README.md

 # Emerald - A Ruby VM

-Emerald is a Ruby compiler & Virtual Machine written in Rust (Is in the process of a rewrite from Go).
+Emerald is a Ruby compiler & virtual machine written in Go.

 ### Supported language features
 This is still quite far away from being a real implementation.